The Medicine of Forest Therapy

 by Kathleen McIntyre, LCSWA

 There was a time when humans turned to the forest for everything: food, shelter, stories, guidance, and healing.
 The Earth was teacher, healer, and relation.
-The clay of our bodies remembers this.
-Even now, a slow walk in the woods or a pause beside a stream can bring a deep exhale, arising without effort.
+Our bodies remember this.

 Forest therapy is a practice of remembering.
 It invites us to receive nature’s medicine: calm for the nervous system, clarity for the mind, nourishment for the heart.
 And in turn, we are invited to let this medicine flow back outward, shaping how we live, how we love, and how we care for the Earth.